covcom/303CEM/02 Networking Fundamentals/README_NEW.md

 Return to the first Interface and change it to **Internal**.

+**NOTE: The image below is wrong as this should be the configuration of Adapter 1 of the Gateway server**

 ![Cloning the Server](.images/step09.png)

 Boot up the Gateway server and log in.
 Network configuration is stored in the `/etc/network/interfaces` file so this needs to be loaded in the `nano` editor.